Trusted WordPress tutorials, when you need them most.

 One thing to note is that if you have custom post types, then you may notice that your older comments are not appearing after switching to Disqus.
 To resolve this, you will need to deactivate Disqus on custom post types.

-For hands-on guidance, check out our article on how to disable Disqus on custom post types.
+For hands-on guidance, you can check out our article on how to disable Disqus on custom post types.

 How to Moderate and Configure Disqus Comments